 Staff should be aware that they must not alter/amend any medications, i.e. by crushing tablets or increasing a dose if requested by the pupil.
 Specific written instructions will be given by a healthcare professional if there are any changes to a dose or methods of administration.

-St Chad's CofE Nursery & Infant School will make it clear to staff responsible for administering medicines of the implications for covertly taking medications and that St Chad's CofE Nursery & Infant School will immediately undertake disciplinary action/police investigations as needed.
+The school will make it clear to staff responsible for administering medicines of the implications for covertly taking medications and that the school will immediately undertake disciplinary action/police investigations as needed.